 - Less Expensive

 Not only has server virtualization really exploded in popularity, but entire networks are also now getting virtualized.
-SDN or software defined networking is taking over the data center.
+SDN or software-defined networking is taking over the data center.
 If you think about it, we really need virtual networking in order to make server virtualization possible.
 On virtual machines is the concept of a virtual NIC, vNIC, or Virtual Network Interface Card.
 With the physical servers, we needed to of course plug them into a physical switch to get network connectivity.
 In the virtual world, on our virtual machines, we also need to “virtually” plug their virtual nic into a virtual switch.
 I know, it is a bit confusing!
-With multiple virtual machines scattered across many different physical servers, how can they communicate to one another.
+With multiple virtual machines scattered across many different physical servers, how can they communicate with one another?
 They do so by way of a DVS or Distributed Virtual Switch.
-An example of this type of switch is the Cisco and VMware created Nexus 1000v.
-The goal of the 1000v is to provide a consistent interface you will be familiar with as it shares a similar feel to any other NX OS based switches.
-The 1000v makes use of ARP Address Resolution Protocol, CDP, vPath for flow redirection in vService interaction, and high speed VPC Virtual Port Channeling.
-You can even talk to remote data centers over Layer 2 with OTV or Overly Transport Virtualization.
+An example of this type of switch is Cisco and VMware created Nexus 1000v.
+The goal of the 1000v is to provide a consistent interface you will be familiar with as it shares a similar feel to any other NX OS-based switches.
+The 1000v makes use of ARP Address Resolution Protocol, CDP, vPath for flow redirection in vService interaction, and high-speed VPC Virtual Port Channeling.
+You can even talk to remote data centers over Layer 2 with OTV or Overlay Transport Virtualization.
 An advantage that DVS has over vSwitch is that it supports private VLANs.
 Port configurations make use of Atomic Inheritance to provide a consistent configuration among all ports in a profile.

 You may be familiar with a VLAN in the Layer 2 world.
 In the virtualized switching world, we have VXLAN, and it’s like a VLAN on Steroids.
-With standard VLANS, you have the ability to make use of up to 4096 virtual lans.
+With standard VLANS, you have the ability to make use of up to 4096 virtual LANs.
 When VXLAN was created, the engineers went bat shit crazy.
 They allow you to use up to 16,777,216 different VLANS!
 You’ll never have a need for this many, but it is a nice data point to know.
-VXLAN therefore allows us to make use of an increased VLAN address space, multi tenancy, and connectivity across disparate data centers.
-If you are familiar with general IP and data networking, you’ll know that we are able to get those 4096 VLANs because of the fact that the vlan id field in an ethernet frame has a 12-bit field specifying the VLAN to which the frame belongs.
+VXLAN, therefore, allows us to make use of an increased VLAN address space, multi-tenancy, and connectivity across disparate data centers.
+If you are familiar with general IP and data networking, you’ll know that we are able to get those 4096 VLANs because of the fact that the VLAN id field in an ethernet frame has a 12-bit field specifying the VLAN to which the frame belongs.
 We apply 2 to the power of 12, giving us 4096.
 The VXLAN Identifier space is 24 bits!
-With this knowledge, we apply 2 to the power of 24 and that is how we get that 16 million plus number.
+With this knowledge, we apply 2 to the power of 24 and that is how we get that 16 million-plus number.
 A VLAN identifier gets stuffed right into the ethernet frame.
-The VXLAN identifier differs in that it makes use the the Internet Protocol as the transport medium, specifically a UDP packet.
+The VXLAN identifier differs in that it makes use of the Internet Protocol as the transport medium, specifically a UDP packet.

 UCS Unified Computing System